 - If you have a generator, have a 5 gallon gas tank filled and an extra quart of 10w/30 oil on hand.
 Start the generator periodically to make sure it runs.
 You don’t want to find out the generator doesn’t work when you need it.

-- Fill the cars with gas before the storm arrives.
+- Fill the cars with gas before a storm arrives.

 If you have an emergency claim, or would like a review of your homeowners or flood insurance to make sure coverage is sufficient, feel free to contact our office.